 13.01.2021: removed statement that the maximum number of VMs per resource group is limited to 240.
 This limit has been removed in October 2020.

 Provisioning workloads in Azure requires careful planning, especially if you expect to provision many hundreds of Citrix workers.
-The better your architectural design is the better you can calculate the amount of services or resources you will need.
+The better your architectural design is the better you can calculate the number of services or resources you will need.
 These include the number of subscriptions, the number of resource groups, the number of virtual machines, the number of vCPUs for these virtual machines, the size of your virtual network, the amount of required storage and more.

 I sometimes tend to use different wording that basically comes down to the same thing.
 The following terms all mean the same in this article and are therefore interchangeable: